dabrain34/DabrainDocs/Blog/gst-build/cross-building-with-gst-build.md

 #### Building wavpack in gst-plugins-good

-To build a plugin such as `wavpack` which depends on the 3rd party [wavpack library](https://github.com/dbry/WavPack).
+To build a plugin such as wavpack which depends on the 3rd party [wavpack library](https://github.com/dbry/WavPack).
 You'll need to get a proper *sysroot* with this new library and its dependencies (if needed).

-Regarding a root file-system with `wavpack`, I generated one with [cerbero](https://gitlab.freedesktop.org/gstreamer/cerbero) where cross compiling could be described in a next blog post :) But you should normally have it as part of your *sysroot*.
+Regarding a root file-system with wavpack, I generated one with [cerbero](https://gitlab.freedesktop.org/gstreamer/cerbero) where cross compiling could be described in a next blog post :) But you should normally have it as part of your *sysroot*.

 ```
 # cd /opt